ExxonMobil Holdings Corporation (XOM) Stock Analysis

 Frequently asked questions

-Yes, XOM offers a dividend yield of 3.01% with a payout ratio of 68%, meaning the company distributes roughly two-thirds of earnings as dividends while retaining capital for reinvestment and debt management.
+Yes, XOM pays a dividend with a current yield of 2.55% and a payout ratio of 52.5%, indicating the company returns a meaningful portion of earnings to shareholders while retaining capital for operations and debt management.

-What are the main risks for XOM investors?
+What are the main risks for XOM stock?

 How profitable is ExxonMobil?